metreeca/metreeca-core/docs/tutorials/interacting-with-ldp-apis.md

 }
 ```

-Note that container descriptions are omitted from faceted search results.
+Note that collection descriptions are omitted from faceted search results.

 ## Sorting and Pagination